DawnbrandBots/bastion-bot/docs/card-search.md

 ## Cleaning up

-If the message summoning Bastion is deleted within one minute, Bastion will automatically delete its responses.
+If the message summoning Bastion is deleted within five minutes, Bastion will automatically delete its responses.
 This allows non-moderators to clean up after themselves.

 ## Searching by password and Konami ID